 Running your own business can be tough.

-But one thing that’s even more complex is setting it up and get the ball rolling.
+But one thing that’s even more complex is setting it up and getting the ball rolling.

 Building your product or service, landing your first customer, and growing your business with all the hurdles that need to be overcome, is stressful.